eingruenesbeb/Yolo/README.md

 to `true`.)
 - `/checkout_death_location` This command lets you teleport to a dead player's death location.
 This is useful for checking for traps and duplicate items.
 It requires the `yolo.revive` permission.
+- `/undo_revive [player name]` Undoes/Unschedules a player-revive for the specified player.

 ## 5. Further considerations